-How we deal with capital gains.
-In general there is no ambiguity as to how income should be capitalized.
+2. How We Deal with Capital Gains. -In general there is no ambiguity as to how income should be capitalized.
 The only exception is for equities, which generate both dividends and capital gains.
 There are three ways to deal with equities.
 One can first capitalize dividends only.
 In 2000 for instance, the ratio of households' equities to dividends reported on tax returns is 54, so equity wealth can be captured by multiplying individual-level dividends by 54 and capital gains by 0.
-But realized gains also provide useful information on stock ownership, so that we could capitalize them as well.
-In 2000, the ratio of equities to the sum of dividends and capital gains is 10, so equity wealth can be captured by multiplying the sum of dividends and capital gains by 10.
+But realized gains also provide useful information on stock ownership, so we could capitalize them as well.
+In 2000, the ratio of equities to the sum of dividends and capital gains was 10, so equity wealth can be captured by multiplying the sum of dividends and capital gains by 10.
 Realized capital gains, however, are lumpy.
-A business-owner might sell all her stock once in a lifetime upon retirement so that we would exaggerate the concentration of equity wealth.
-A third method can be applied, whereby capital gains are ignored when ranking individuals into wealth groups but taken into account when computing top shares.
-To determine a family's ranking in the wealth distribution, dividends are multiplied by 54 in 2000, and to compute top shares both dividends and capital gains are multiplied by 10.18 This mixed method smoothes realized capital gains.19 Given that it uses all the available information and works
+A business owner might sell all her stock once in a lifetime upon retirement, meaning that we would exaggerate the concentration of equity wealth.
+A third method can be applied, whereby capital gains are ignored when ranking individuals into wealth groups but are taken into account when computing top shares.
+To determine a family's ranking in the wealth distribution, dividends are multiplied by 54 for 2000, and to compute top shares both dividends and capital gains are multiplied by 10.19 This mixed method smoothes realized capital gains.
+20 Given that it uses all the available information and works best in situations where we can observe both income and wealth at the micro level, our baseline estimates rely on this mixed strategy.